MCT-master/mct-master.github.io/_posts/2021-12-10-joachipo-telematic.md

 <br>

-## **The music and experience of playing telematically**
+## **The Music and Experience of Playing Telematically**

 Several challenges needed to be taken into consideration regarding the telematic performance.
 As discussed by Jonas Braasch [**[2]**](#References), these challenges remain mainly technical and involve physical-distance and latency issues.
-In our case, because we were still (what?) to the vagaries (Had to Google what vagaries means.
-Maybe a more common word here for a blog post?) of speed and bandwidth of multiple networks, and because latency problems remained a significant issue for audio-visual streaming of live telematic performance, we reflected on trying to find a new musical language working on this new time basis.
-Therefore, thinking of the performance as a sound texture rather than as a regular song was definitely more appropriate and manageable.
+In our case, because we were still new to the sudden changes of speed and bandwidth of multiple networks, and because latency problems remain a significant issue for audio-visual streaming of live telematic performance, we tried to develop a new musical language working on this new time basis.
+With this in mind, considering our performance a structured sound texture rather than a song was more appropriate and manageable.

-## **Media content and relevant links**
+## **Media Content and Relevant Links**

 End of semester concert for students enrolled in the Physical-Virtual Communication and Music (MCT4024) Autumn 2021